-Honor Magic VS hands-on review: one fine foldable
+Honor Magic VS review: semi-affordable foldable

 Slimline foldable gets a beefier CPU and bigger battery for its European debut